YggdrasiI/skin.confluence.480/README.txt

   `./templates/config.py` contains the definition of variables.

-  • Workflow for updates on new confluence versions:
+  • Workflow for updates on new confluence versions (sketch)
    1. Checkout branch 'original_skin'.
+      This branch holds the used reference of skin.confluence.

    2. Update static files like addon.xml, changelog.txt
-      and the folders: 720p, resources, languages, media, colors, fonts and backgrounds
+      and the folders: 720p, resources, languages, media, colors, fonts and backgrounds.

-      Commit these changes and cherry-pick them in step 3/4, too.
+      Commit these changes now, to cherry-pick them in step 4/5.

    3. Replace xml files in ./templates with new files of original confluence skin (./720p) and commit changes again.